lauraschiatti/lauraschiatti/README.md

 ### Hi there, I am Laura 👋
-<p> An Italian-Colombian Computer Engineer who just accomplished a MSc. in Computer Science and Engineering @ Politecnico di Milano</p>
+<p> I am an Italian-Colombian Software Engineer on the road to become a Data Scientist/Machine Learning Engineer.
+The MSc. in Computer Science and Engineering @ Politecnico di Milano was the starting point. </p>

 <hr style="border:5px;">